-All parents deal with times when their children refuse to comply with their requests.
-Sometimes it’s a flat out “no” or sometimes they say “yes” but never quite get around to doing whatever it is they were asked to do.
+All parents have times when their children refuse to comply with their requests.
+Sometimes it’s a flat-out “no” or sometimes they say “yes” but never quite get around to doing whatever it is they were asked to do.
 Other times children have all-out tantrums after being asked to do something they may not want to do.

 Communication is Key